librity/librity/README.md

 - 💬 **Ask me about:** Ruby, Rails, React, Node, Physics, Math, Electronic and Petroleum Engineering
 - 📫 **How to reach me:** luis.geniole@gmail.com (I check it almost every day)

-### My profession

-- I believe code is a form of artistic expression much like writing, painting, and music.
-- As a proper artform, I believe coding can't be learned by traditional means:
-  - No one sat Hemingway down in a classroom and taught him how to write Hemingway;
-  - Hemingway learned how to right Hemingway by writting a lot Hemingway.
-- I hereby take upon myself this instruction:
-  - To recognize the knowledge given to me by those before me.
-  - To share the knowledge of this craft with all who seek it.

 ### Languages

 [<code><img height="50" src="https://upload.wikimedia.org/wikipedia/commons/3/35/The_C_Programming_Language_logo.svg"></code>](https://devdocs.io/c/)